Contributors from members of the Copper team

 You can use webinars not only as an opportunity to meet new prospects, but to strengthen your relationships with existing clients as well.
 You can also use them as a chance to slide in content about your business such as information packages, ebooks, infographics, the works.

-To host a webinar, use a video conferencing software like GoToMeeting to create a meeting link and share it on your social media platforms.
+To host a webinar that can reach sales prospects, use a video conferencing software like GoToMeeting to create a meeting link and share it on your social media platforms.
 Add a signup page to your website.
 Investing in paid advertising on platforms like LinkedIn can get you more reach as well.

 5. Share useful content with your leads.